DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ---
 # Getting Started

-This guide provides step-by-step instructions on how to create a functional web test with TestCafe and contains the following sections.
+This guide provides step-by-step instructions on how to create a functional web test with TestCafe and consists of the following sections.

 * [Installing TestCafe](#installing-testcafe)
 * [Creating a Test](#creating-a-test)